 If you’ve read my article, How to Enjoy Your Time Working Remotely in San Juan, you know that I only had time to spend one day in El Yunque.
 There’s plenty to do over a few days, but you can explore a lot in one day, as I did.

-Since the recent hurricanes and earthquakes (and now Covid-19), there are a few areas in the park that are closed while repairs are made.
+Since the recent hurricanes and earthquakes, there are a few areas in the park that are closed while repairs are made.
 Make sure to check out their website alerts and maps for the most recent information on closures.
 At the time of writing, La Mina Falls and the visitor center are closed.
 Some areas of trails and roads are damaged as well, but passable.
 If you are driving in, make sure to take it slow and be on the lookout for potholes and areas where the road is washed away (especially on the road to Angelito trail).
 It’s nothing too crazy though, and we had no trouble with our rental car.

-Due to Covid-19 restrictions, reservations are required for entry into the forest right now.
 Make sure you reserve a ticket for your vehicle prior to entering the park.
 Tickets are free, but there is a $2 reservation fee.

 What to Bring